-If no entry is made here, APs automatically carry out the channel selection for the frequency band available in the set country of operation.
+Access points automatically carry out channel selection for the frequency band available in the country of operation, assuming that no entry is made here.

 Enter the channels to be available for automatic selection by the first WLAN module.
-If you enter just one channel here, the AP uses this channel only and no automatic selection takes place.
+If you enter just one channel here, the access point uses this channel only and no automatic selection takes place.
 For this reason you should ensure that the channels entered here are legal for use in the defined country of operation.
-The AP ignores channels that are invalid for the frequency band.
+The access point ignores channels that are invalid for the frequency band.